electron/electron/docs/api/breaking-changes.md

 This is the URL specified as `disturl` in a `.npmrc` file or as the `--dist-url` command line flag when building native Node modules.
-Both will be supported for the forseeable future but it is reccomened that you switch.
+Both will be supported for the foreseeable future but it is recommended that you switch.

 Deprecated: https://atom.io/download/electron